To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-“When my surgeon, Dr. Al-Adra, came in to my room,” says Christina, “he told me Lucas wasn’t doing well.
+“When my surgeon, Dr. (David) Al-Adra, came in to my room,” said Christina, “he told me Lucas wasn’t doing well.
 I begged him to take my liver to save him.”

-While the team worked to save Lucas, Christina had a good cry and then called her Grandma who prayed with her.
+While the team worked to save Lucas, Christina had a good cry and then called her grandmother, who prayed with her.

-After learning Lucas had pulled through shunt surgery, and that the team was hoping to do the transplant the next day, Christina was happy.
+After learning Lucas had pulled through shunt surgery and that the team was hoping to do the transplant the next day, Christina was happy.
 And hungry.
-“I was so happy Lucas had made it,” says Christina, “and also, that I could eat!”
+“I was so happy Lucas had made it,” said Christina, “and also that I could eat.”

 Back to the OR

-“It was good news, wait, good news, wait,” says Tyler.
+“It was good news, wait, good news, wait,” said Tyler.
 “We were exhausted, but hopeful.”

 Christina waited in her room, hungry again, but hopeful.
-Suddenly, there were six people in her room, and she was off to surgery.
+Suddenly, there were six people in the room and she was off to surgery.

-“I was so happy,” says Christina.
-“Next to having my kids, this was the best moment of my life!
+“I was so happy,” said Christina.
+“Next to having my kids, this was the best moment of my life.
 I had no fear or worry.
 There was just something there telling me do this for Lucas.
-There’s something special about that kid!”
+There’s something special about that kid."

 Later that evening, the family learned that both Lucas and Christina were doing well.

-“They showed us a picture of Lucas’ old liver compared to his new liver,” says Tyler.
+“They showed us a picture of Lucas’ old liver compared to his new liver,” said Tyler.
 “It looked like a big, black rock.”

 The road to recovery

-“The care Lucas received was amazing,” says Jenny.
-“I will never, ever have more appreciation for a team than what I saw on January 13, and that level of care continued throughout his rehab.
+“The care Lucas received was amazing,” said Jenny.
+“I will never, ever have more appreciation for a team than what I saw on Jan.
+13, and that level of care continued throughout his rehab.
 They cared for him like he was their son.”

-Christina returned to North Carolina with her daughters where her friends and family continued to offer help.
+Christina returned to North Carolina with her daughters, where her friends and family continued to offer help.
 It was 12 weeks before she could carry her kids.
-“That was hard, but by six months I felt like my usual full-strength mom,” says Christina.
+“That was hard, but by six months, I felt like my usual full-strength mom,” she said.
 “The kids ask about my scar, but they love to Facetime with Lucas and Val for their birthdays.”

-“It’s hard to wrap my head around what happened, what could have happened, that the surgeons were able to make this amazing miracle happen, and everything turned out the way it was supposed to,” says Christina.
+“It’s hard to wrap my head around what happened, what could have happened, that the surgeons were able to make this amazing miracle happen, and everything turned out the way it was supposed to,” said Christina.
 “I encourage other people to consider donating.
-We’re giving a million chances a day to improve the world, and I’m really grateful I had this opportunity.”
+We’re given a million chances a day to improve the world, and I’m really grateful I had this opportunity.”